Haong205/The-Last-Turtle/README.md

 # The-Last-Turtle
-Privacy Policy

 This is the first game I created as a personal project to learn and explore the many features provided by Unity.
-I used procreate to make most of the graphics and characters.
+This is a casual game, you play the game as a turtle, the objective of the game is to capture the jellyfishes, while adoivding the trashes coming at you and the oil spill rushing toward you.
+I used procreate to make most of the graphics and characters, and Unity's Animator to animate the character. through the making of this game, I learn how to operate the particle system in Unity, and Shader Graph to make an appealing and aesthetically relaxing game for the player.